To vote in any UK elections you must be registered on the electoral register.

 After voting has closed

 When voting is over, the votes are counted.
-The candidates who receive the most votes will be elected on to the council (or UK parliament) to represent your area.
+The candidates who receive the most votes will be elected to the council (or UK parliament) to represent your area.

 Election results will be published as soon as possible after the election.